tinacms/tinacms-site/content/blog/custom-field-components.md

 ## Creating a custom inline field

 Say we have a [Tina Form](https://tinacms.org/docs/concepts/forms) set up for an _About Me_ page:

+<tip>_Note:_ The examples below will be referencing a Next.js setup, but this approach can be applied to Gatsby as well.</tip>

 ``` js
  const formOptions = {